-20,400 in Congo (2000).
-454,000 all Teke languages in Congo (Johnstone and Mandryk 2001).
+20,400 (2000).
+740,000 all Teke languages in Congo (2012 World Factbook).

 Teke-Nzikou.
 Eboo is the language of the ancient Teke kings.
-Teke-Eboo [ebo], Teke-Nzikou [nzu], and Teke-Fuumu [ifm] are similar enough to easily share the same literature.
+Teke-Eboo [ebo], Teke-Nzikou [nzu], and Teke-Fuumu [ifm] are reportedly similar enough to easily share the same literature.
 Lexical similarity: 63% with Iyaa, 69% with Laali [lli], 75% with Tsaayi [tyi], 85% with Tyee [tyx], 86% with Kukuya [kkw], 89% with Ngungwel [ngz], 79% with Teke-Tege [teg].

 Some young people, all adults.
 Also use Lingala [lin].